skzkesh/JobBoardApp/README.md

-# Quick Cash #
+# Quick Cash

+Project Demo Link:

 ## Overview
-This repository contains the code files for java mobil application developed for a group project from CS3130 Introduction to Software Engineering.
-This mobile application is developed using Android Studio with Java as the language.
-Quick Cash is a mobile application that is use for employer to post jobs and for user to find a job.
-The application is complement with filter system that allows user to find a specific job according to their current location, keywords, and category.
-For payment, the app is connected to PayPal to simulates payment.
-Additionally, this app is connected to the Google Firebase as a database to store user information according to their job posts or applications information.

-The project was build as an implementation of the best coding practices.
-The project was developed in a group with Agile Methodolies, means that the work is done iteratively over 3 iterations, where each iteration consist of 3 or 4 weeks long.
-The focus of the project is to deliver a working solution continuously.
-We also developed it according to the CI/CD which means that every code push to the repository, will need to go through assemble and debug tests to prevent pushing failing code.
-We also take an extreme programming approach where we successfully ensure fast and continuous development by pushing on average 2.5 commits daily.
-Apart from the practical implementation (?), we are also focusing implementing SOLID principles, appropriate design pattern.
+This repository contains the source code for **Quick Cash**, a Java-based mobile application developed as part of a group project for **CS3130: Introduction to Software Engineering**.
+The application was built using **Android Studio** with Java and follows key software engineering practices such as **Agile methodology**, **Test-Driven Development (TDD)**, and **Extreme Programming (XP)**.

+**Quick Cash** serves as a platform where **employers can post jobs** and **users (employees) can browse and apply for jobs**.
+The app features a **smart filtering system** that enables users to search for jobs based on their **current location**, **keywords**, and **job category**.

+For payment, the app integrates **PayPal** to simulate transactions between employers and employees.
+Additionally, **Google Firebase** is used to manage authentication, job data, and user information.

+The development process was conducted over **three iterations**, each lasting 3–4 weeks.
+At the beginning of each iteration, the client provided a **story card** outlining the feature requirements.
+Our team then translated those into **user acceptance tests** and **engineering tasks**, with a strong focus on delivering functional solutions at every stage.

+Using **TDD**, we wrote unit and UI tests before implementing new features to ensure code reliability.
+The project also adopted **CI/CD pipelines via GitLab**, where every code push had to pass build and test processes before being merged.
+On average, we committed code **2.5 times daily**, enabling rapid and continuous development.
+Furthermore, the application design follows **SOLID principles** and utilizes appropriate **design patterns** to enhance code maintainability.

+---

 ## Features

 - **User Authentication**: Sign up and log in as an employer or employee.
-The login credentials will be saved in a Firebase
+Credentials are securely managed via Firebase Authentication.
-- **Job Posting**: An employer can create a new job posts which includes the job description (title, category, salary, description, and location).
-The new job post will appear in the dashboard along with all other job posts
+- **Job Posting**: Employers can create job posts including title, category, salary, description, and location.
+New job listings appear on the main dashboard.
-- **Job Application**: An employee that is interested can apply for one or many job posts that are available.
-When the employer accept them, the job status will change to 'to-do' until the employee report that they are finish with the job.
+- **Job Application**: Employees can apply to one or multiple job posts.
+Once accepted, the job status changes to "To-Do" until marked as completed by the employee.
-- **Job Applicants List**: The list of applicants of a job will be displayed for the employer to 'accept' them.
+- **Applicant Management**: Employers can view a list of applicants for each job and accept suitable candidates.
-- **Payment Feature**: This app is integrated with PayPal payment system.
-Once an employee finish their work, they need to change click a done button to change the job status.
-The status will also be updated to the employer so that they are directed to the PayPal to complete their payment.
-Once done, the job status will be 'completed'
+- **Payment Integration**: Once a job is completed, the employer is directed to PayPal to process the payment.
+Upon completion, the job status is updated to "Completed."
-- **Filter System**: The user can filter their job findings according to the keywords, location, or preferred category.
+- **Advanced Filtering**: Users can filter job listings based on location, keywords, or job category for a more targeted search.

+---

 ## Installation

 ### Prerequisites

 - Android Studio
-- Firebase
+- Firebase (Authentication & Realtime Database)
 - Google Location API

-The project also uses the following libraries:
-- `axios` - for making HTTP requests
-- `@react-native-async-storage/async-storage` - for local data storage
-- `expo` - for developing and testing
+- PayPal SDK (for simulated payment integration)

+---

+## Disclaimer

+The full project is not yet publicly available to be pulled due to security considerations.
+However, this repository includes the complete codebase for each page and its corresponding layout.
+We hope this serves as a useful reference for developing clean, well-structured Java applications in Android.